 The >B< Press range is available in a range of sizes and provides a myriad of installation solutions with a variety of fitting types; including couplers, 90° elbows, 45° elbows, reducers, threaded options and union connectors.

 With just one tool, a jaw and no additional fitting accessories, no standing time or preparations for a flame fitting, press is the user-friendly option.
-In addition, when you put aside mobilization and common tasks for both press-fit and traditional brazing fittings (such as tube preparation and set up) using >B< Press has significantly proven to reduce the time taken on a typical project.
+In addition, when you put aside mobilisation and common tasks for both press-fit and traditional brazing fittings (such as tube preparation and set up) using >B< Press has significantly proven to reduce the time taken on a typical project.

 With >B< Press there are no additional consumables required, for example, weld gasses are not required for installing >B< Press.

-When working with >B< Press, there is often no requirement for a hot works permit, which can be difficult and time consuming to obtain, especially if they are required on a regular basis.
+When working with >B< Press, there is often no requirement for a hot works permit, which can be difficult and time-consuming to obtain, especially if they are required on a regular basis.
 A hot works permit may require site attendance one hour after the last braze has taken place, and liaison with the fire, health and safety departments in order to reinstate any alarms that may have been isolated for the duration of the permit.

 Once pressed, the joint is extremely secure.
 Press fittings benefit from a >B< Profile 3-point press – one press each side of the bead, and one compressing the O-ring.
-The investment made in the tooling required for >B< Press is more than compensated in the time saved for installation and increased productivity.
+The investment made in the tooling required for >B< Press is more than remunerated in the time saved for installation and increased productivity.

 The >B< Press range has been designed to safeguard the O-ring.
 A lead-in edge aids installation by guiding the tube and avoiding damage to the O-ring, which will last the full life of the fitting body if undamaged.

 The >B< Press fitting is designed to leak at initial low test pressures so that any unpressed joints can be identified, avoiding the risk of system failure and damage.
-The pressing indicator again saves on installation time by eliminating the need to go through time consuming checks.
+The pressing indicator again saves on installation time by eliminating the need to go through time-consuming checks.

 Using open flame in confined spaces is hazardous and can be difficult to ensure a secure joint because of difficult to reach areas of the joint. >B< Press is not only quicker, but you can be confident of a permanent, secure joint first time, every time.